 - Stipend: fellows will receive a monthly allowance to cover housing and living expenses.
 Travel and visa expenses will be covered as well.

 - Accommodation: assistance is provided for finding affordable housing during the research stay, once a candidate is accepted into the programme.
 We will also provide information regarding visa applications (where required).

 Please find further details on our Website: https://www.inf.ethz.ch/ssr-fellowship.html

 École Polytechnique Fédérale de Lausanne (EPFL), one of the two Swiss Institutes of Technology offer Imperial students the opportunity to undertake a paid research placement at EPFL.

 Placements are max.
 3 months in duration and students will receive a stipend and a contribution to travel costs.
 Placements are available to third and fourth year undergraduate and taught masters students.
 The working language for placements is English.
 The timing of the placements can be fully flexible.

 Placements can be organised throughout the year.
 Full details can be found on the website: https://futuretudiant.epfl.ch/researchinternships

 South and Southeast Asia

-The information below is about the 2017 programme.
-This page will be updated with information about the 2018 programme as soon as it is available.
+The information below is about previous programmes.
+This page will be updated as soon as new information is available.